 The January dries

-My biggest failure was the irrigation not being enough to adequately water all the plants.
+My biggest failure was the irrigation not being enough to adequately water all the plants in the square foot garden.
 The first to go were the capsicum, which were truly pumping.

 Suddenly, they began to look sad, then withered, then dead.
 Honestly no amount of water applied directly to them seemed to work.
 They just carked it over the space of a couple of weeks.